 For even more security, you could purchase a YubiKey, which is a special piece of hardware dedicated entirely to two-factor authentication.

-Even though we rarely send long and heartfelt email anymore, there’s still a lot of important information that someone can gain from reading the emails that you send and receive.
+Even though we rarely send long and heartfelt email anymore, there’s still a lot of important information someone can gain from reading the emails you send and receive.
 The same is true for instant messaging and phone calls.

 I encourage people who own an iOS to use Facetime Audio instead of calling and to use Signal (iOS and Android) for instant messaging - both of which are encrypted.

-Setting up email encryption used to be somewhat difficult, but tools such as Proton Mail offers end-to-end encrypted communication.
+Setting up email encryption used to be somewhat difficult, but tools such as Proton Mail offer end-to-end encrypted communication.
 You can also encrypt sensitive documents with a password using Adobe Acrobat Pro (Windows) or Preview (Mac).

-Just because someone is in the financial industry, it doesn’t mean that they take good care of your information.
-Bank accounts sometimes have worse-than-average security – make no difference and use the same tools and principles that you would with any other account.
+Just because someone is in the financial industry, it doesn’t mean they take good care of your information.
+Bank accounts sometimes have worse-than-average security - make no difference and use the same tools and principles that you would with any other account.